 Unfortunately, some of our favorite features for Twitter apps are locked behind a “Tweetium Pro,” which costs an additional $7.99 per year on top of the one-time purchase of the standard Tweetium application.
 What does the Pro upgrade get you in return for your $8 a year?
 A ton of additional features, including some that we’ve come to expect from standard applications.
 Tweetium Pro unlocks push notifications on your computers, including support for likes, follows, and tweet notifications.
 You can plug in multiple accounts into Tweetium Pro—up to seven, six more than the plain application’s account base.
 You can sync between devices using Tweetium’s pro-only TweetMarker, and there’s even an integrated new reader that makes browsing and reading articles and updates within Tweetium a much better experience than it would be otherwise.

 A lot of these features are included by default in apps like Tweetbot, and though we dislike the $7.99 upcharge, the tiered price strategy means more people can use Tweetium at a lower cost if they don’t require those extra features.
 And that $7.99 charge isn’t recurring, a great choice from a solid software company.

-Finding even a third app to recommend has been a challenge.
+Finding an additional app beyond our top three to recommend has been a challenge.
 Thanks to Twitter’s constant changes over the last few years, many of the apps we would’ve recommended here just a few years ago have died, or fallen into disrepair.
 Apps like Fenice for Windows are still around, but the reviews are filled with mentions of bugs, inactive features, and a dead-end on new updates.
 Others, like Aeries, seem to be gone from the web, unable to be installed on your computer at all.
 It’s tough to make a decision on what to recommend, but if you’re trying to manage your brand accounts more than just using a basic Twitter service, you’ll want to check out Buffer.